Updated on 2025-11-28

 Conclusion

 When using a plasma cutter on 1/8 inch aluminum, remember that precision in settings can make all the difference.
 With the right setup—45 amps, a cutting speed of 70-75 inches per minute, and a torch height between 1/16 to 1/8 inch—you’ll get clean, oxidation-free cuts.
-Curiously, optimizing these parameters can increase productivity by up to 30%.
+Optimizing these parameters can significantly increase productivity.
 Don’t forget to verify a solid ground connection and use nitrogen gas for both plasma and shield to achieve the best results.